-Nobody learns by having a load of Powerpoint bullet points read out to them!
+Nobody learns by having a load of PowerPoint bullet points read out to them!
 That’s not training; that’s just plain lazy!
 Engage with your learners and work with the different senses.

 Learning is fun.
 Good train the trainer courses will demonstrate how learner centred learning and the use of learning psychology makes the training enjoyable, interesting and enables the learning to be remembered.

-Want to experience a Train the Trainer course that covers all five areas?
+Do you want to experience a Train the Trainer course that covers all five areas?